brvarona/api-rest-first-version/README.md

 # REST API with Spring Boot, H2, JPA and Hibernate

-This is a sample Java / Maven / Spring Boot (version 2.3.2) application that can be used as a starter for creating an API Rest.
+This is a sample Java / Maven / Spring Boot (version 2.3.2) application that can be used as a starter for creating an API Rest with elementary CRUD operations.

 ## How to Run

-This application is packaged as a jar which has Tomcat 8 embedded.
-No Tomcat or JBoss installation is necessary.
-You run it using the ```java -jar``` command.

 * Clone this repository
 * Make sure you are using JDK 1.8 and Maven 3.x
-* You can build the project and run the tests by running ```mvn clean package```
-* Once successfully built, you can run the following:
+* You can run the following:
 ```
         mvn spring-boot:run -Drun.arguments="spring.profiles.active=test"
 ```

 The app will start running at <http://localhost:8080>.
+The H2 web ui at <http://localhost:8080/h2>.

 ## Explore Rest APIs